MTV Tres

-MTV Tres (taken from the Spanish word for the number three tres, stylized as tr3s, with an acute accent over the '3') is an American pay television network owned by Paramount Media Networks, a subsidiary of Paramount Global.
+MTV Tres, stylized as Tr3́s, is an American pay television network owned by Paramount Media Networks, a subsidiary of Paramount Skydance Corporation.
 The channel is targeted toward bilingual Latinos and non-Latino Americans aged 12 to 34, and its programming formerly included lifestyle series, customized music video playlists, news documentaries that celebrate Latino culture, music and artists and English-subtitled programming in Spanish, imported from MTV Spain and MTV Latin America, as well as Spanish-subtitled programming from MTV.
+The network's logo is rendered as tr3s, with an acute accent over the number 3 (which in the actual audible name is a reversed capital É).
+Tres broadcasts on an Eastern Time schedule with one national feed for all providers.
 As of August 2013, MTV Tres was available to approximately 36 million pay television households (totaling 32% of households with television) in the United States.

 History

 MTV Español

 On August 1, 1998, MTV Networks launched a 24-hour digital cable channel, MTV S (the "S" standing for "Spanish").
 On October 1, 2001, the channel was relaunched as MTV Español, focusing on music videos by Latin rock and pop artists.
 The rebranded network mainly utilized the eight-hour automated music video playlist wheel used by sister networks MTV2, MTV Hits and MTVX (later MTV Jams) without any original programming, except for repurposed content from MTV's Latin America networks.